MicrosoftDocs/quantum-docs/articles/how-to-manage-quantum-workspaces-with-the-azure-cli.md

       -w MyQuantumWorkspace \
       -a MyStorageAccount
    ```
-You may be prompted to accept terms of use.
+You might be prompted to accept terms of use.
 Enter `Y` to accept the terms.
 Note that the `-r` parameter shown in step four, below, was not required.

 If you need to determine which providers and plans to use, proceed as follows: